Autoencoding-Free Context Compression for LLMs via Contextual Semantic Anchors: Abstract

 \section{Abstract}

-Context compression presents a promising approach for accelerating large language model (LLM) inference by compressing long contexts into compact representations.
-Current context compression methods predominantly rely on autoencoding tasks to train context-agnostic compression tokens to compress contextual semantics.
-While autoencoding tasks enable compression tokens to acquire compression capabilities, compression via autoencoding tasks creates a fundamental mismatch: the models are optimized for reconstruction that diverge from actual downstream tasks, thereby weakening the features more beneficial for real-world usage.
-We propose Semantic-Anchor Compression (SAC), a novel method that shifts from autoencoding task based compression to an architecture that is equipped with this compression capability \textit{a priori}.
+Context compression is an advanced technique that accelerates large language model (LLM) inference by converting long inputs into compact representations.
+Existing methods primarily rely on autoencoding tasks to train special compression tokens to represent contextual semantics.
+While autoencoding tasks enable compression tokens to acquire compression capabilities, we remark that such capabilities potentially conflict with actual downstream task requirements, prevent the models from learning the features more beneficial for real-world usage.
+Based on this observation, we propose Semantic-Anchor Compression (SAC), a novel method that shifts from autoencoding task based compression to an architecture that is equipped with this compression capability \textit{a priori}.
 Instead of training models to compress contexts through autoencoding tasks, SAC directly selects so-called anchor tokens from the original context and aggregates contextual information into their key-value (KV) representations.
-By deriving representations directly from the contextual tokens, SAC eliminates the need for autoencoding training.
-To ensure compression performance while directly leveraging anchor tokens, SAC incorporates two key designs: (1) anchor embeddings that enable the compressor to identify critical tokens, and (2) bidirectional attention modification that allows anchor tokens to capture information from the entire context.
-Experimental results demonstrate that SAC consistently outperforms existing context compression methods across various compression ratios.
-On out-of-distribution evaluation using MRQA, SAC achieves 1 EM improvement at 5x compression over strong baselines, with increasing advantages at higher compression ratios.
+To ensure that anchors can effectively collect information, SAC introduces two key designs: (1) anchor embedding, a learnable embedding vector attached to the selected anchor tokens to mark compression carriers and (2) bidirectional attention modification, which enables anchor tokens to integrate information from the entire context.
+Experimental results show that SAC consistently outperforms existing context compression methods across different compression ratios and model sizes on question-answering and long-context summarization tasks.
+Our data, model and code have been released at \href{https://github.com/lx-Meteors/SAC}{https://github.com/lx-Meteors/SAC}.